Intel-bigdata/SSM/docs/smart-server-HA.md

    2. The dispatched cmdlet.

       A cmdlet can be dispatched to active server, standby server and agent.
-      If a cmdlet is dispatched to active server.
-It will terminate when the active server is down.
+      If a cmdlet is dispatched to active server, it will be terminated when the active server is down.
-      If a cmdlet is running on the standby server which transforms to active server, it will also terminate during the transition.
+      If a cmdlet is running on the standby server which transforms to active server, it will also be terminated during the transition.
       If a cmdlet is running on agent, it can be executed successfully.

-      For the dispatched cmdlet, SSM can discover the crushed cmdlet by a heart beat like mechanism.
+      For the dispatched cmdlet, SSM can discover the crushed cmdlet through a heartbeat like mechanism.
       The status of a dispatched cmdlet will be reported periodically till it is finished.
       If the status of actions belonging to a dispatched cmdlet has not been reported for a certain time, these actions will be marked as failed.
 A timeout log is attached to these actions.